Home » Southeast Asia » Vietnam Google Maps & Wiki

 The right to vote in Vietnam can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: at least one parent must be a citizen of Vietnam.
 Dual citizenship recognized: no. Residency requirement for naturalization: 5 years.

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of Vietnam, these are the most likely dangers you might face: occasional typhoons (May to January) with extensive flooding, especially in the Mekong River delta.
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of Vietnam, these are the most likely dangers you might face: occasional typhoons (May to January) with extensive flooding, especially in the Mekong River delta.
 What do you think?
-Are you prepared enough to visit Hanoi and / or Vietnam?
+Are you prepared enough to visit Hanoi and/or Vietnam?

 Top of page